rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 .. _fastq_pair:

-Providing one pair of paired-end FASTQ files
+How to input a pair of FASTQ files (paired-end reads in separate files)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 If your reads are paired-end and you have one FASTQ file containing all